 You will need to undertake a practical legal training (PLT) course or, in some limited cases, articles of clerkship, to be admitted to practice in Australia.
 It is up to you to organise your 15 weeks of supervised work experience in an approved work placement, paid or voluntary.
 For the specific work experience requirements of a particular PLT provider either contact the provider or check their website.

-- ANU Legal Workshop
+- ANU School of Legal Practice

 - Bond University Graduate Diploma in Legal Practice

 - Flinders University Law School

 - Leo Cussen Centre for Law